thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * Open ipython: `ipython3`
 * `from AnnA import * ; a = AnnA(YOUR ARGUMENTS HERE)`, to know arguments, read the `usage` section
 * *wait a while, the first time you run it on a deck is long because sBERT has to compute all the embeddinsg*
 * Enjoy your filtered deck, but don't empty it or rebuilt it.
+You can delete it though.
 * Open an issue telling me your remarks and suggestion

 ## Usage